-The Beckett ‘Black Label’ is incredibly valuable in the trading card market, commanding exceptionally high prices.
-To give you an idea, the 2003 Topps Chrome LeBron James BGS 10 RC sold in December 2020 for around $89,000.
-Some of the advantages and disadvantages of Beckett Grading are as follows: Pros:
+The Beckett ‘Black Label’ is extremely valuable in the trading card market, commanding extremely high prices.
+To give you an example, the 2003 Topps Chrome LeBron James BGS 10 RC sold in December 2020 for approximately $89,000.
+Some of the pros and cons of Beckett Grading include: Pros:

 - It is a well-established brand that has earned a reputable name for itself.
 In addition, it includes an inside sleeve that is housed within a plastic casing.
 Card values are greatest in the market for Beckett Gaming Service -10-Pristine cards because of their condition.

 - Beckett’s vintage card library is not as extensive as some others